Trump withdraws endorsement of Mo Brooks in Alabama Senate race

 "There are some people who are despondent about the voter fraud election theft in 2020.
 Folks, put that behind you.
 Put that behind you," Brooks said.

-An Alabama News and Gray Television poll released on Tuesday showed 34.6% of Republican voters said they would choose retired Army helicopter pilot Mike Durant, while 28.4% would support Katie Britt, retiring Senator Richard Shelby's former chief of staff, and 16.1% said they would support brooks.
+An Alabama News and Gray Television poll released on Tuesday showed 34.6% of Republican voters said they would choose retired Army helicopter pilot Mike Durant, while 28.4% would support Katie Britt, retiring Shelby's former chief of staff, and 16.1% said they would support Brooks.

-Last August, that same poll showed Brooks having support of 40.8% of voters.
-Durant had not yet entered the race at that time.
+Also in August, that same poll showed Brooks with the support of 40.8% of voters, although Durant had not yet entered the race.

 "When I endorsed Mo Brooks, he took a 44-point lead and was unstoppable.
 He then hired a new campaign staff who 'brilliantly' convinced him to 'stop talking about the 2020 Election,'" Trump, who regularly refers to his endorsement as the most powerful one in politics, said in his statement.